mculep/dribble-replicate-website/README.md

 Exercise:

-Pick a website from dribble and replicate it by using HTML and CSS.
+Pick a website from dribbble and replicate it by using HTML and CSS.